uludag/nosql-biosets/readme.md

 without extracting them to temporary files

 ### Elasticsearch server settings
-Since some of the PubChem BioAssay json files are large we need to change few Elasticsearch default settings to higher values:
+Since some of the PubChem BioAssay json files are large they require to change few Elasticsearch default settings to higher values:

 * Heap memory